Home > Doing Your Homework > What Do the Laws Say About Transition Plans, Goals, Services and Timelines by Sue Whitney

-When your state accepted money under NCLB, the state agreed to teach all children who attend public schools the material that your state requires students in each grade to know.
+When your state accepted money under ESSA, the state agreed to teach all children who attend public schools the material that your state requires students in each grade to know.

 A Guide to the Individualized Education Program from the U. S. Department of Education describes contents of the IEP; IEP team members; writing the IEP; placement decisions; implementing the IEP; revising and revising the IEP; resolving disagreements about the IEP; sample IEP form, information and resources, the federal regulations for IEPs, and guidance about IEPs.

 IEPs for Success by Dr. Barbara Bateman.
 This article includes extensive discussion of transition and transition plans.

 The IEP for Transition Age Students.
 An older article (2002) but excellent information about IEPs for "transition-aged students."
 Learn about transition requirements, members of the IEP transition team (including student and parents), special factors for the IEP team to consider (published by the National Center on Secondary Education and Transition and The Pacer Center).